johncf/editor-design/README.md

 ## The Cursor

-The cursor has two basic states: Insert and Select.
-Additional modes such as Normal, Visual, Operator modes as defined in Vim may be added on top of these two basic states.

-The cursor is defined to be a byte range `(offset, length)`, with the restriction that the endpoints must be at a codepoint boundary. `length` is the number of codepoints in selection starting from `offset`.

-`(0, 0)` means that the cursor is positioned before the first byte.

-In Insert mode, `length` is always equal to `0`.

-In Select mode, the active end, where the cursor movements are applied, is at `offset + length`.
-Thus it is valid for `length` to be negative.

-### The Cursor Block

-This is an optional feature that may be implemented by Vim-like shells.
+The cursor is a concept defined by the Shell.
+It is minimally represented by a
+value: `(s, e)` where both `s` and `e` represent byte-offsets from the beginning of the file and `s` is the start of the selection, and `e` is the end of selection. `(s=0, e=0)` represent the cursor placed before the first byte.

+In addition to the raw value, the shell exposes two UI components for the
+cursor: the cursor line and the cursor block.
+How or whether they are shown can all be customized by plugins.
+The default implementation is described below.

+### Vim-like implementation

+The cursor has four basic states: Insert, Select, Normal and Visual.

 In Insert/Normal mode, the Cursor Block marks the character that is focused by the Cursor, on which character-wise operations are applied.
 Depending on context, it may be to right of the Cursor, or to the left.
-We will discuss more about this in Text Objects section.
+We will discuss more about this in the next sub-section.

-In Select/Visual mode, the Cursor Block has no functional significance, and is always placed inside the range at the active end (note: `length != 0`).
-Also note that when `length` changes from 1 to -1 or vice versa, the Block moves only by one column.
+In Select/Visual mode, the Cursor Block has no functional significance, and is always placed inside the range at the active end of the selection span.

-## Text Objects and Cursor motion
+### Text Objects and Cursor motion

 A text object is a range of text whose contents/endpoints are constrained by certain rules.
 The text objects discussed in this section are located near or